 - mental Capacities to Save for the future, Solve problems and Serve others.

 Beyond the triad of terms, I Need, I Want, I Can, and located outside the PS, is the spiritual Interdependent, I Am, who proficiently Self-Succeeds and provides continuity/immortality through re-creation.

 These four typically misappropriated phrases, “I need” – “I want” – “I can” – “I am”, are our most compelling prayers.
 To learn how vital verbiage produces personal empowerment, go to Overcoming the Otherwise, which also can be accessed under the masthead tab Practical Perspectives.

-To further broaden the concepts of these four phases, active in singular lives and in society collectively, as well, watch Imago and the Image of God, a three part video (each under 15 minutes) that employs the metaphor of metamorphosis in its teachings.
+To further broaden the concepts of these four phases, which are active in singular lives and in society collectively, watch Imago and the Image of God, a three part video (each under 15 minutes) that employs the metaphor of metamorphosis in its teachings.
 This video program is also found under the masthead tab Presentations.